 Buckwheat life cycle in ideal growing temperatures.
 (Usually in July and August)

 - Usually germinates in 3 to 5 days

 - Most leaf production occurs during 3rd to the 6th week after seeding.

 - Buckwheat blooms and sets its seed in about the 6th or 7th week.
 (Cut it within at least 10 days of its flowering.)

 If you are growing for grain – buckwheat grain will mature the 10th to the 12th week.
 Then buckwheat is no longer a cover crop but a regular crop.
 Nutrients taken from the soil will have to be replaced as with any crop.

 - Deer and turkey are fond of buckwheat.
 Thus — it could draw them.

-- It can reseed if you don’t turn it under or cut it at the right time.
-(About 35 days from seeding.)
+- It can reseed if you don’t turn it under or cut it at the right time: no more than 10 days after flowering.
 (This does not apply for a late planting of buckwheat that will be killed by frost before it sets seed.)

 - Aphids and tarnished plant bugs can be attracted.
 (I’ve never had a problem.)

 If you want an easy and quick way to improve your soil’s tilth, add organic matter and nutrients for your next crop, draw beneficials to your garden, or cover your soil for winter – – – try buckwheat.
 I think you’ll like it.